-lion Imagine you are one of the animals in the jungle.
-Draw or paint a picture of the and yourself at the beginning of the story.
+\Box Imagine you are one of the animals in the jungle.
+Draw or paint a picture of the lion and yourself at the beginning of the story.

 Imagine you are the old rabbit chosen to be the lion's meal.
-What would you do? othe Imagine you are the lion.
-What would you do when the rabbit told you about the rabbit told you a refle Imagine you are the lion looking into the well.
-Draw or paint a picture of the ection you see. □ well Draw or paint a picture of all the animal friends after the lion drowned in the
+What would you do?

+Imagine you are the lion.
+What would you do when the rabbit told you about the other lion he had seen?

-CHAPTER FORTY-NINE
+$\hfill \hfill \hfill$

+Draw or paint a picture of all the animal friends after the lion drowned in the well.

+Chapter Forty-Nine